zboucek/flightmare/docs/source/tutorials_ros/camera.rst

   You can also contribute by fixing this on the server- and client-side.

-Setup and spawn the camera
+Setup and Spawn the Camera
 --------------------------

 .. code-block:: C++